code-and-effect/effective_form_inputs/README.md

 A totally new way to do grouped collection selects.

-Looks like a select field, but when clicked, instead of a popup there is a slideout tabbed panel.
+Looks like a select field, but when expanded, the usual popup is replaced with a slidedown tabbed panel.

 ### Installation